R-a-Moore/intro_aws/README.md

 when administrating security groups, you should name your security group relevant to it's role and your instance machine.

+You can even use different security groups into a security group rule.
+So for example; you are building a machine that wants to allow another specific machine to connect to it.
+However this second machine's IP changes constantly, so it would be unreasonable to constantly go in and change the Ip that's assigned to the first machine's security.
+What you can do instead to solve this, is set the security group of the first machine to accept the second machine's security group.
+This means our first machine will allow whatever machine is using the second machine's security group to connect to it, and we don't have to worry about dynamically assigned IPs.

 ## Set Up

 when selecting operating system (in this case) choose